Avrion Mitchison prize ceremony and Albrecht Hasinger Lecture

 In honor of its Founding Director, Avrion Mitchison, the DRFZ annually awards the Avrion Mitchison Prize to young scientists contributing significantly to understanding and treating rheumatic diseases.
 Donated by the Ernst Schering Foundation until 2018, the prize is now awarded by the DRFZ.
 The prize is endowed with 3,000 euros.

-The award ceremony will take place on 1 December 2020 from 17.00 to 19.00, followed by the Albrecht-Hasinger Lecture.
+The award ceremony took place on 1 December 2020, followed by the Albrecht-Hasinger Lecture.
 Since 1994, this event has been commemorating Albrecht Hasinger, one of the founding fathers of the DRFZ.
-This year’s Hasinger Lecture will be given by Professor Christopher Buckley of the University of Birmingham and the Kennedy Institute of Rheumatology, Oxford.
+The Hasinger Lecture 2020 was given by Professor Christopher Buckley from the University of Birmingham and the Kennedy Institute of Rheumatology, Oxford.

 Congratulations to the 2020 Mitchison Prize Awardees

-This year the external jury decided to award the Avrion Mitchison Prize to two candidates: Richard Addo and Lennard Ostendorf.
-Both will give a lecture about their work.
+The external jury decided to award the Avrion Mitchison Prize to two candidates: Richard Addo and Lennard Ostendorf.
+Both gave a presentation about their work.

 Bone marrow maintains distinct populations of immunological memory B cells in stromal niches